Ron Kavana

-Ron Kavana (born 25 December 1950) is an Irish singer, songwriter, guitarist and band leader.
-Born in the County Cork town of Fermoy, he is the son of an Irish father and an American mother from Chicago with Cajun roots.
+Ronnie Kavanagh (21 June 1950 – 4 May 2024), known by his stage name Ron Kavana, was an Irish singer, songwriter, guitarist and multi-instrumentalist, and band leader.
+Born in the County Cork town of Fermoy, he was the son of an Irish father and an American mother from Chicago with Cajun roots.

-Performing with a lengthy list of bands, Kavana has performed with influential musicians from the worlds of Celtic music, British soul, blues, rhythm & blues, rock, Irish folk and folk-rock, and worldbeat music.
+Performing with a lengthy list of bands, Kavana performed with influential musicians from the worlds of Celtic music, British soul, blues, rhythm & blues, rock, Irish folk and folk-rock, and worldbeat music.
 His Galway to Graceland album was described as an album of blues, Tex Mex, country, rock, cajun, and occasionally Irish influenced music.
 A talented songwriter, Kavana has written songs exploring history and politics, as well as drinking, dancing, and playing music.
 The Village Voice has called him a "hard-hitting, no-nonsense realist".

 Biography

 Early career

+Kavana (credited as "Kavanagh") joined the Fermoy folk/rock band Loudest Whisper in the early 1970s.
+Band member Brian O'Reilly wrote a celtic musical based on the Irish myth of The Children Of Lir in 1972, which was developed into a stage production the following year with Kavana in the role of Lir.
+The project was adapted into the group's first record, Children Of Lir, in 1974, which was to be Kavana's final contribution to the band, playing slide guitar and also singing "Lir's Lament".

-After cutting his early musical teeth in a R&B band, the Wizards, Kavana moved to London in the late 1970s.
-He got a job at Rock on Records, replacing Philip Chevron, who was leaving to work full-time with his band, The Radiators From Space.
+In the late 1970s, he moved to London, getting a job at Rock on Records, replacing Philip Chevron, who was leaving to work full-time with his band, The Radiators From Space.
 In 1977, Kavana put together Kavana's Krisis Band, playing regularly at Islington's Hope & Anchor.
 This band evolved into Juice on the Loose, who became something of a house band for Ace Records, with Kavana as band leader and producer.
 During this era, Kavana and members of the band toured and recorded with many American acts, including Big Jay McNeely, Clarence "Frogman" Henry, Willie Egan, Dr. John, Doug Sahm, Augie Meyers and Flaco Jiminez, Wallace Davenport, Gatemouth Brown, Memphis Slim, Champion Jack Dupree, and Slim Gaillard.
 Kavana appears on Juice on the Loose's self-titled album, released on Line Records in 1981.
 Other Juice on the Loose recordings would surface on Kavana's first solo album, Rollin' & Coastin'.

 Throughout the 1970s and 1980s, Kavana also played with Panama Red, The Thunderbirds, The Balham Alligators, and The Alexis Korner Band.
 Following a European R & B package tour backing Korner, Kavana played an anniversary show for the Boogie Woogie Band's anniversary at Dingwalls, with an all-star band that included Charlie Watts on drums and Jack Bruce on bass.